top of page

 4

-Decodes any moderate redundancy code, regardless of structure and length, with provably maximal accuracy.
+Accurately decodes any moderate redundancy code, regardless of structure and length, for both hard and soft detection.

 Is inherently highly parallelizable, resulting in desirably low latency.

-Has proven energy efficient silicon implementation of hard detection.
+Has proven energy efficient silicon implementation of both hard and soft detection.

 pls.png